AlexKV-tech/UniSmartPtr/README.md

 **University Assignment | Dungeons & Dragons-Themed Example**

 ## **Project Overview**
-A C++ training project designed to practice modern memory management using smart pointers (`std::unique_ptr`, `std::shared_ptr`, `std::weak_ptr`).
+A C++ training project designed to practice modern memory management using smart pointers.
 The code structure uses a simplified Dungeons & Dragons theme to model object ownership and resource management.

 ### **Key Concepts Demonstrated**
 ✔ Proper use of smart pointers to avoid memory leaks